mrzzy/notes/src/software_dev/nand2tetris/nand2tetris_1.md

 - 99 = 2^6 + 2^5 + 2^2 + 2^1
 = 0110 0011

-#### Signed Integers
-To represent negative Integers, 1 extra bit is consumed for the sign:
-- 16-bit integer: 1 bit for sign, 15-bits to represent actual number
-- typically most significant bit (leftmost) is used as sign bit.

 ### Binary Addition
 Binary Addition:
-- subtraction/comparision can be derieved easily from additions.
+- subtraction/comparison can be derieved easily from additions.
 - multiplication/division can be implemented via software instead of hardware;

 Example binary addition: